 Factory suspension on the MK7 GTI is adequate, but not optimized for performance on twisty roads of the track.
 This is especially true if your car is making more power.
 The MK7 platform tends to understeer.
 Upgrading to a thicker rear sway bar will reduce understeer and help flatten the car out in corners.

 Replacing the factory suspension on your MK7 GTI will improve your car’s appearance and performance.
-If you opt for a static suspension upgrade (“static” means any non-airbag system), you can choose between lowering springs and coil-overs.
+If you opt for a static suspension upgrade (“static” means any non-airbag system), you can choose between lowering springs and coilovers.
 Lowering springs will drop your GTI’s ride height a set amount, offering better handling and a more aggressive stance.
-Coil-overs are an adjustable suspension system, allowing you to control your ride height.
+Coil-overs are an adjustable suspension system, that allows you to control your ride height.
 Some coil-over systems offer damping control, giving you even more control of your car’s handling.

-If you want to go low, but need the ability to adjust on the fly, an air suspension system might be what you are looking for.
+If you want to go low but need the ability to adjust on the fly, an air suspension system might be what you are looking for.
 Airbags allow you to control your ride height with the push of a button.
 While the convenience and looks of a bagged car are appealing, they will not offer the same level of handling and performance as a static suspension system.

 When your GTI is making more power, upgrading your dog bone mount helps you get more power to the ground.

 When you accelerate hard, the torque produced by your engine causes it to flex and move.
-This movement reduces the amount of torque that makes through the drivetrain to the wheels.
+This movement reduces the amount of torque that is made through the drivetrain to the wheels.
 Upgraded dog bone mounts or dog bone mount inserts stiffen up the engine’s connection to the car.
 With less movement, you will feel a reduction in wheel hop and an increase in acceleration.